okahwaji-tech/agents/docs/materials/math/probability-theory.md

 In language modeling, expectations play crucial roles in both training and inference.
 During training, the cross-entropy loss can be interpreted as the negative expected log-likelihood of the true tokens under the model's predicted distributions.
 During inference, beam search and other decoding algorithms implicitly optimize expected scores over possible continuations.
 Understanding expectations also helps in analyzing model behavior: for example, the expected length of generated sequences provides insights into the model's tendency toward verbosity or conciseness.

 Variance and standard deviation measure the spread or dispersion of a random variable around its expected value.
+The variance is defined as:

+$$
-The variance is defined as Var(X) = E[(X - E[X])²] = E[X²] - (E[X])², and the standard deviation is σ = √Var(X).
+\text{Var}(X) = E[(X - E[X])^2] = E[X^2] - (E[X])^2
+$$

+and the standard deviation is:

+$$
+\sigma = \sqrt{\text{Var}(X)}
+$$

 These measures are crucial for understanding the uncertainty and reliability of model predictions.
 A high variance in the predicted probability distributions might indicate that the model is uncertain about its predictions, while low variance might indicate overconfidence.

 The moment generating function (MGF) and characteristic function provide powerful tools for analyzing random variables and their distributions.
+The MGF is defined as:

+$$
+M(t) = E[e^{tX}]
+$$

-The MGF is defined as M(t) = E[e^(tX)] and, when it exists, uniquely determines the distribution of X. The characteristic function φ(t) = E[e^(itX)] always exists and provides similar uniqueness properties.
+and, when it exists, uniquely determines the distribution of $X$.
+The characteristic function:

+$$
+\phi(t) = E[e^{itX}]
+$$

+always exists and provides similar uniqueness properties.
 These functions are particularly useful for analyzing sums of random variables and for deriving theoretical properties of complex models.

 In the context of large language models, understanding random variables and their properties is essential for several practical reasons.
 First, it provides the mathematical foundation for understanding how models represent and manipulate uncertainty.
 Second, it enables rigorous analysis of model behavior and performance.
 Third, it guides the development of new architectures and training procedures.
 Fourth, it facilitates the design of effective inference algorithms and decoding strategies.

 The connection between random variables and information theory is particularly important in language modeling.
+The entropy of a discrete random variable $X$ is defined as:

+$$
+H(X) = -\sum_x P(X = x) \log P(X = x)
+$$

-The entropy of a discrete random variable X is defined as H(X) = -∑ₓ P(X = x) log P(X = x), and it measures the average amount of information contained in the outcomes of X. In language modeling, the entropy of the predicted token distributions provides insights into the model's uncertainty and the information content of the generated text.
+and it measures the average amount of information contained in the outcomes of $X$.
+In language modeling, the entropy of the predicted token distributions provides insights into the model's uncertainty and the information content of the generated text.
 Models that consistently produce low-entropy distributions are making confident predictions, while models that produce high-entropy distributions are expressing uncertainty.

 ### 2.3 Mathematical Foundations and Notation